dougecomp/clean-architecture-playground-with-nodejs/requirements/independent-of-http-server.md

 # Indepentent of http server

 This project should not be coupled to any http server library like express, hapi, fastify.
-I want to be able to change the http server easily.
+The change of http server should require low effort.

-## Common http server features
+## Http server features

-1. register middlewares
-2. register routes
+1. Register a middleware
+2. Register a route
+   1. With query params
+   2. With named params
-3. start server
+   3. With body
+   4. With headers
+3. Listen to http requests